 Under Nevada Law, the first $15,000 of equity held in a standard motor vehicle is exempt.
 This means that if your car is worth less than $15,000, it may be classed as exempt.
 A car that is worth more than $15,000 may also be exempt if your equity (the difference between the value of the vehicle and the amount of money you owe) is less than $15,000.
 In addition, if you are disabled or one of your dependents is disabled and the vehicle has been specially equipped for use by that person, then it is exempt regardless of its value.

 Note that if you still owe money on your car and want to keep the financing, then you may need to sign a Reaffirmation Agreement.
-Such agreement legally obligates you pay all the monies due on the vehicle even after bankruptcy.
+Such an agreement legally obligates you to pay all the monies due on the vehicle even after bankruptcy.

 Bankruptcy Automatic Stay – Relief from collection activities

-In most cases, the filing for bankruptcy automatically imposes a stay against creditors from any collection activity.
+In most cases, the filing for bankruptcy in Vegas automatically imposes a stay against creditors from any collection activity.
 This stay is automatically applied when a person files for bankruptcy and the purpose of it is to give the debtor the opportunity relief from the harassment of creditors.
-During this, time the debt should decide whether they intend to retain their vehicle and to continue make payments, or surrender it and stop making payments.
+During this, time the debt should decide whether they intend to retain their vehicle and to continue making payments, or surrender it and stop making payments.

 For this reason, it is important that you act quickly and communicate with your lenders proactively to avoid repossession.